LaurentVeyssier/time-serie-Sales-forecasting-with-Prophet/README.md

 The additive model analyzes variations at multiple levels:
 - long-term base trend
 - seasonal 'noise' (yearly, monthly, weekly and daily)
 - impact from holidays.
-In the last picture below, we see some sales spikes explained by holidays.
-These are then integrated into the forecasting model.
+In the last picture below, we see some holiday pattern and spikes which may impact sales.
+These are integrated into the forecasting model.

 ![](asset/trend.jpg)